 Describe an example of your leadership experience in which you have positively influenced others, helped resolve disputes or contributed to group efforts over time.
 (350 words)

 “Indonesia confirms its first Coronavirus Case”.
-Just like that, the annual Prom I have been planning for a year is cancelled a day before the event
+Just like that, the annual Prom I have been planning for an entire year was cancelled a day before the event.

-Action had to be taken quickly.
-I had no time to lose.
-Instantly, I jumped on my phone quickly contacting all stakeholders of the event.
-Sponsors, Event Organizers, Hotel staff trying to preserve the partnerships for the subsequent year.
-This tested my skills of negotiation as I was keen to keep a good relationship with these parties.
+As devastated and heartbroken I was that all that meticulous planning did not come to fruition, I had no time to lose.
+Wiping my tears away and putting my professional stance on, I promptly got in touch with all stakeholders of the event.
+Sponsors, event organizers, hotel bookings.
+All I had in mind was to try preserve the partnerships for a subsequent year.
+This was ultimately a test of my negotiation skills and how quickly I could get on my feet with the slightest bit of prep time.

-“Meet me at lunchtime in the Secondary foyer”, I quickly texted to my committee members.
+“Meet me at lunchtime in the Secondary Foyer”, I quickly texted my committee members.

-Simultaneously, running around the school campus hectically.
-My disappointment was suppressed by the adrenaline rushing through my veins.
-The panic and pressure knowing that I am the one accountable for mistakes made.
+As if a group of elite spies rendezvousing for an urgent meeting, I imagined my team running to the foyer with major disappointment on their faces to meet me.
+I took a deep breath before entering the meeting room.
+I knew that if I were to show even the slightest hint that I was stressed, it would create a domino effect and further chaos.

-I took a deep breath before entering our rendezvous.
-I knew that if I were to show that I was stressed, it would create a domino effect and further chaos.
-To a room of disappointed faces, I split the tasks.
-The sales team to process refunds; the marketing team to make announcements; and the finance team to negotiate with the sponsors and hotel.
-Constantly reminding them of the importance of keeping our spirits high because everything depended on us.
+“Sales team to proceed with refunds; marketing team to sound off the situation; and finance team to negotiate with sponsors and the hotel,” I asserted all the while reminding them of the importance of keeping our spirits high as whether everything will remain intact depended on ourselves.

-Over the next few weeks I oversaw my team successfully executing their roles.
-Amidst the adjustments to online learning and the lockdown, my team mimicked my calm nature.
-There were disputes between parents, students who complained about the last-minute decision.
-I kept reminding my team that “customer satisfaction is important and that we had to act in their favor regardless”.
-I watched them respond kindly to each complaint, explaining the situation calmly.
-Keeping their heads up and a friendly face on and putting on thick skin.
+Despite the disputes raised by parents or students who complained about the last-minute decision, I kept reminding my team that “customer satisfaction is important and that we had to approach it with a humble and understanding stance.”
+I would watch them respond kindly to each complaint, explaining the situation calmly even way past school hours.

-No one had fully understood the implications that Covid would have had.
-I knew how frustrating and disappointing this situation was for my team.
-Yet, they pulled through, and I could see how my words of advice mirrored into their actions.
-A moment where I felt that I succeeded as a leader.
+No one could fully comprehend the implications that Covid would have had.
+I knew how frustrating and disappointing the situation was for my team.
+Yet, they pulled through and I could see how a subtle stance mirrored into their actions: a reflection where I felt that I have succeeded as a leader.

 Overall comment: